knupel/ROMANESCO-Processing/DOC_30/A_User_guide.md

 SAVE
 --
 Save controller setting
+--
+ctrl + R
->ctrl + R : save on the last save controller
+>save on the last save controller

+ctrl + E
->ctrl + E : new save controller
+>new save controller

 Save Scene setting
+--
+ctrl + D
->ctrl + D : save on the current path
+>save on the current path

->ctrl + S : new save for Scene
+>ctrl + S
+>new save for Scene

 LOAD
 --
+ctrl + O
->ctrl + O : load save Controller
+>load save Controller

+ctrl + L
->ctrl + L : load save Scene
+>load save Scene

-Slider
+SLIDER
 --
-select
---
 select few slider click left + SHIFT

 set
 --
 You can set the min max of the slider by clicking the extremity of the middle line of the slider

+CAMERA
+--
+'C' + click left
+>translate main camera

+'C' + click right
+>rotate main camera

+'C' + '0'
+>back to the preset settting camera

+'B'
+>swich rotateY and rotate2 of main camera

+'SPACE'
+>stop and reset inertia

+'V' + click left
+>translate item camera

+'V' + click right
+>rotate item camera

+'V' + '0'
+>back to the preset settting camera